daniel8lopes/omnia3/docs/pages/omnia3/omnia3_beginnertutorial.md

 ## 1. Introduction

-OMNIA Platform 3.0, a truly **Agile Development** platform, welcomes you aboard to its continuous development process: the User Experience.
+OMNIA 3.0, a truly **Agile Development** platform, welcomes you aboard to its continuous development process: the User Experience.

 We do understand all your difficulties on how to build a **business management application** from ground zero.
 That's why **OMNIA** takes the pledge to **leverage and accelerate** the entire development process, providing a **simple**, **fast** and **responsive-by-default** platform.